TitaniumHocker/rusticated/README.md

 <tr><td>

 <h5>First there was <a href='https://github.com/nightsense/snow'>snow</a>, a cool, blue-tinted theme evoking the<br>darkness of night (with a deep blue background, as of a<br>twilight sky) or the brightness of full daylight (with an off-white<br>background, as of a bright cloudy sky).
-Then came rusticated, to<br>walk a middle path of gentle sepia warmth, calling to mind the<br>transitional light of rising mornings and sinking afternoons.
-Thus,<br>together, the two themes follow the course of a full day.</h5>
+Then came rusticated, to<br>walk a middle path of gentle sepia warmth, calling to mind the<br>transitional light of rising mornings and sinking afternoons.<br>Thus, together, the two themes follow the course of a full day.</h5>

 <h5>They also complement one another in terms of evocation of<br>nature, via color temperature.
 Blue, as the most neutral cool tint,<br>could be described as evoking sky, water, foliage, and all the<br>cool-colored things of the world.
 Brown, the most neutral warm<br>tint, speaks of soil, wood, fur, and all the warm-colored things.</h5>